Last Updated: July 31, 2024

 United States of America

-Don Ameche was born in Kenosha, Washington in May 1908 and passed away in December 1993.
-His career spanned nearly 60 years and started out in vaudeville.
-Ameche starred in several films including "Dante's Inferno", "Ramona", "One in a Million", "Alexander's Ragtime Band", "The Three Musketeers", "The Story of Alexander Graham Bell", "Moon Over Miami", "Heaven Can Wait", "Wing and a Prayer", "Greenwich Village", "Columbo: Suitable for Framing", "Trading Places", "Cocoon", "Harry and the Hendersons", "Coming to America", "Cocoon: The Return", and "Corrina, Corrina".
+Don Ameche's career spanned nearly 60 years and started out in vaudeville.
+Ameche starred in several films, including "Dante's Inferno," "Ramona," "One in a Million," "Alexander's Ragtime Band," "The Three Musketeers," "The Story of Alexander Graham Bell," "Moon Over Miami," "Heaven Can Wait," "Wing and a Prayer," "Greenwich Village," "Columbo: Suitable for Framing," "Trading Places," "Cocoon," "Harry and the Hendersons," "Coming to America," "Cocoon: The Return," and "Corrina, Corrina."
 Ameche won an Academy Award for Best Actor in a Supporting Role for "Cocoon" in 1985.
-In 1960 he received two stars on the Hollywood Walk of Fame for Television and Radio.
-Don Ameche passed away on December 6, 1993 at 85 years old from prostate cancer.
+In 1960, he received two stars on the Hollywood Walk of Fame for Television and Radio.
+Don Ameche passed away on December 6, 1993, at 85 years old, from prostate cancer.

 Early Life

-Don Ameche was born on May 31, 1908 in Kenosha, Wisconsin and given the name Dominic Felix Amici.
+Don Ameche was born Dominic Felix Amici on May 31, 1908, in Kenosha, Wisconsin.
 He later began going by Ameche when he began working in entertainment.
-His father, Felice Amici, was a bartender from Montemonaco, Marche, Italy while his mother, Barbara Etta Hertel, was of Scottish, Irish, and German ancestry.
-Ameche was the second oldest of eight children and he grew up with his three brothers and four sisters.
+His father, Felice Amici, was a bartender from Montemonaco, Marche, Italy, while his mother, Barbara Etta Hertel, was of Scottish, Irish, and German ancestry.
+Don was the second oldest of eight children, and he grew up with his three brothers and four sisters.
 He attended Marquette University, Loras College, and the University of Wisconsin-Madison.
 While at Wisconsin, he participated in theater and developed his interest in acting.

 Career

-By the late 1930s, Ameche started landing roles in Hollywood.
+By the late 1930s, Don started landing roles in Hollywood.
 He was brought to Hollywood by 20th Century Fox producer Darryl Zanuck.
 He often played romantic leads opposite many of the top female stars of the era.
 In 1939, he played the title character in "The Story of Alexander Graham Bell."
-The film led to the use of the world "ameche" as juvenile slang for a telephone.
-The same year, he also was the leading man in "Hollywood Cavalcade" and played the real-life figure, Stephen Foster, in "Swanee River."
+The film led to the use of the word "ameche" as juvenile slang for a telephone.
+The same year, Don also was the leading man in "Hollywood Cavalcade" and played the real-life figure Stephen Foster in "Swanee River."
 In 1940, he appeared in three major films – "Lillian Russell," "Four Sons," and "Down Argentine Way."
 That year, he was voted the 21st-most-popular star in Hollywood.

 In 1941, Ameche appeared in films like "That Night in Rio," "Moon Over Miami," "Kiss the Boys Goodbye," "The Feminine Touch," and "Confirm or Deny."
-The following year, he appeared in "The Magnificent Dope," and "Girl Trouble."
-In 1943, Ameche starred in "Happy Land."
+The following year, he appeared in "The Magnificent Dope" and "Girl Trouble."
+In 1943, Don starred in "Happy Land."
 The following year, he appeared in "Wing and a Prayer" and "Greenwich Village."

 Getty Images

 Ameche continued appearing on screen in the 1950s but also began taking more and more theater roles.
-In 1954, he appeared on stage in "Hazel Flagg" and then in "Silk Stockings" on 1955.
-A couple years later, he appeared in "Holiday for Lovers" and "Goldilocks."
-In 1961, he had a role in "13 Daughters."
-In 1966, he appeared in "How to Succeed in Business Without Really Trying" and "Henry, Sweet Henry" in 1967.
+In 1954, he appeared on stage in "Hazel Flagg" and then in "Silk Stockings" in 1955.
+A few years later, he appeared in "Holiday for Lovers" and "Goldilocks."
+In 1961, Don had a role in "13 Daughters."
+He appeared in "How to Succeed in Business Without Really Trying" in 1966 and "Henry, Sweet Henry" in 1967.

 Films he appeared in during the 1960s and 1970s include "A Fever in the Blood," "Rings Around the World," "Picture Mommy Dead," "The Boatniks," and "Suppose They Gave a War and Nobody Came."
 In 1971, he had a role in an episode of "Columbo."

 Ameche became quite busy again in the 1980s.
-In 1985, he appeared as character Art Selwyn in "Cocoon."
+In 1985, he appeared as Art Selwyn in "Cocoon."
 For his work, he won the Oscar for Best Supporting Actor.
-Some other films he appeared in that decade include "Coming to America," "Harry and the Hendersons," "Things Change," and "Cocoon: The Return."
+Other films he appeared in that decade include "Coming to America," "Harry and the Hendersons," "Things Change," and "Cocoon: The Return."

 In the 1990s, Ameche appeared in "Oddball Hall."
 He also appeared in an episode of "The Golden Girls."
 He also voiced a character in "Homeward Bound: The Incredible Journey" in 1993.